Meizhou Guangdong, China Travel Guide

 As there are no sea or river arrivals for inter-city travel, connections to land transportation from such points are not applicable directly within Meizhou.

-Licensed taxis are typically green or yellow, displaying a meter and driver ID.
+Licensed taxis are typically green or yellow, displaying a taxi meter and driver ID.
 Hail them on the street, at stands, or via phone.
 Fares are metered (¥7-10 flag-drop).

 For both taxis and Didi, mobile payment via WeChat Pay or Alipay is preferred.
 Cash is accepted but less common for many drivers.